 Patients with poorly controlled hypertension ( systolic blood pressure> 200 or a diastolic blood pressure > 105) are at increased risk for cardiac arrhythmias and myocardial ischemia.

-A preoperative pulmonary workup is not warranted if patient has mildly symptomatic pulmonary disease.
-Those with more severe symptoms, a chest radiograph and arterial blood gas level are obtained.
+A preoperative pulmonary workup is not warranted if the patient has mildly symptomatic pulmonary disease.
+Those with more severe symptoms, a chest radiograph, and arterial blood gas level are obtained.